piglovesyou/robotstxt-java/README.md

+_This is a folked version of https://github.com/google/robotstxt-java.
+I made the internal classes public, so that the other projects can use `RobotsParser` and `RobotsMatcher` programmatically._

+_Right now, every push on `master` will update`1.0-SNAPSHOT`; Compatibility is not guaranteed for my limited use case.
+Please feel free to give me PRs to improve it._

 # Google Robots.txt Parser and Matcher Library in Java

 This project aims to implement the robots.txt parser and matcher in Java.
 It is